kamybagheri1998/hackathon/README.md

 #### 1.1.1: DIY Problem Definition

 **What is the key issue you are tying to address and why is it important?**\
-Due to socio-economic inequalities, acquiring the hardware nescessary for education in the modern and increasingly digitalized world is not viable for every student.
+Due to socio-economic inequalities, acquiring the hardware necessary for education in the modern and increasingly digitalized world is not viable for every student.
 As a consequence, there is a limited chance of obtaining an optimal education.
-Solving this problem is important beacause it is nescessary to enable equal access to education for every student to move towards a more equal world.\
+Solving this problem is important because it is necessary to enable equal access to education for every student to move towards a more equal world.\
 \
 **Who is it a problem for?**\
 Students from disadvantaged socio-economic backgrounds.\